 - Drain the water and keep aside.

 - Heat it up on high flame.
-You will notice the sugar is slowly melting into a brownish lava.
 Let the sides go dark brown and bubbles bobbing in the middle.

 - Add the soaked sago seeds and cook while stiring.
 If the water is not enough add more.

-- While cooking process is progressing add sugar, salt, cinnamon powder and throw a fistful of raisins.
-Continue stirring until all come together as a ball and no water remains in the pan.
+- Continue stirring until all sago is sticky and comes together and no water remains in the pan.

-- Quickly add milk.
-Cook continuously stirring for about 6, 7 minutes until everything comes to a sticky lump.
+- Cook continuously stirring for about 6, 7 minutes or until everything comes to a sticky lump.

-- Cut into squares and serve with runny honey, maple syrup, golden syrup or coconut / Kitul treacle drizzled on top!!
+- Cut into squares and serve, with little runny honey, maple syrup, golden syrup or coconut / Kitul treacle drizzled on top!!